CardioLeo/gitgitgo/README.md

 # without that correct information in line 6.
 So until I can write an
 # appropriate conditional for the script I have commented line 7 out as well.
 #
+#I hope to improve this script over time so it accepts input like
+# the SSH or HTTPS of the github side of your repo.
+# One thing at a time.
+"Atomic commits."
+#
 #
 #
 #